daenney/daenney.github.io/_posts/2017-04-22-monitoring-wifi-with-prometheus.md

 and everything so you can automate it all.
 Seems like I have something to do during my next vacation :).

+### Update

+I've [submitted a PR to the SNMP Exporter][pr-snmp] to add a `ddwrt` module that knows about all the OIDs DD-WRT exposes.
+Including a few more esoteric ones.
+Please comment/sent patches if you notice something's wrong.

 [owrtexp]: https://github.com/jschornick/openwrt_exporter
 [di-mipsel]: http://ftp.se.debian.org/debian/dists/stable/main/installer-mipsel/current/images/malta/netboot
 [build-mips]: https://github.com/prometheus/node_exporter/commit/bb9d4ade0b677d7f84deec9c354e372edba6a2ec